john-science/python_for_scientists/classes/01_control_statements/lecture_01.5.md

     if food != 'spam':
         print('Sadness...')

-But the above logic is *so* common, and needed so often, that Python provides a shortcut:
+But the above logic happens so often, that Python provides a shortcut:

     if food == 'spam':
         print('Ummmm, my favorite!')